April Yearby

 What values are most important to you in your work and personal life?

-I also place great value on professional community and engagement.
-Being involved in organizations like RIMS, NAAIA, and CHIEF allows me to grow, contribute, and connect with peers, and I aspire to belong fully to all three whenever possible.
+I also place strong value on professional community and engagement.
+Being involved with organizations such as RIMS, NAAIA, and CHIEF allows me to stay connected, contribute meaningfully, and continue learning alongside peers who value thoughtful leadership.

 Locations